The experiment in the previous essay carried two key lessons:

 You also discover that when you put a block between B and D, or a block between A and C, photons show up at Detector 1 and Detector 2 in equal proportions.
 But only one at a time—Detector 1 or Detector 2 goes off, not both simultaneously.

-So, yes, it does seem to you like you're dealing with a particle—the photon is only in one place at one time, every time you see it (we'll talk about the real reasons for this later).
+So, yes, it does seem to you like you’re dealing with a particle—the photon is only in one place at one time, every time you see it.

 And yet there’s some kind of… mysterious phenomenon… that prevents the photon from showing up in Detector 1.
 And this mysterious phenomenon depends on the photon being able to go both ways.
 Even though the photon only shows up in one detector or the other, which shows, you would think, that the photon is only in one place at a time.

 Which makes the whole pattern of the experiments seem pretty bizarre!
 After all, the photon either goes from A to C, or from A to B; one or the other.
 (Or so you would think, if you were instinctively trying to break reality down into individually real particles.)
-But when you block off one course or the other, you start getting different experimental results!
+But when you block off one course or the other, as in Figure 3, you start getting different experimental results!

 It’s like the photon wants to be allowed to go both ways, even though (you would think) it only goes one way or the other.
 And it can tell if you try to block it off, without actually going there—if it’d gone there, it would have run into the block, and not hit any detector at all.